I’m currently making a pendant in sterling silver with 20 gauge

 titanium and most finishing tools break down and/or lose shape

 quickly.
 Currently my strategy is #8 Swiss files.

-first time and the concept is intriguing.
+Has anyone tried this Badeco filing tool?
+I just saw it for the first time and the concept is intriguing.

 If you’re going to use a reciprocating tool, why not a flexshaft

 with diamond bits or ceramic points and oil for lubricating?
 I’m just

 curious why this would or would not work, as I’m not yet familiar

 Excited to attend today’s local Gem and Mineral Show - on the hunt for